Isomorphism

 The group of fifth roots of unity under multiplication is isomorphic to the group of rotations of the regular pentagon under composition.

 In mathematics, an isomorphism is a structure-preserving mapping or morphism between two structures of the same type that can be reversed by an inverse mapping.
 Two mathematical structures are isomorphic if an isomorphism exists between them, and this is often denoted as $A\cong B$.
-The word is derived from Ancient Greek (isos) 'equal' and (morphe) 'form, shape'.
+The word is derived from Ancient Greek ἴσος 'equal' and μορφή 'form, shape'.

-The interest in isomorphisms lies in the fact that two isomorphic objects have the same properties (excluding further information such as additional structure or names of objects).
-Thus isomorphic structures cannot be distinguished from the point of view of structure only, and may often be identified.
-In mathematical jargon, one says that two objects are the same up to an isomorphism.
-A common example where isomorphic structures cannot be identified is when the structures are substructures of a larger one.
+The interest in isomorphisms lies in the fact that two isomorphic objects have the same properties, from the point of view of the structure considered (excluding further information such as additional structure or names of objects).
+Thus isomorphic structures may often be identified, that is, considered the same.
+One says also that the two structures are the same up to an isomorphism.
+For example, there are several different ways for defining the real numbers, and despite the different nature of the resulting objects (sequences of digits, subsets of the rational numbers, sequences of rational numbers, etc.), they are identified to form a unique set of the real numbers.
+On the other hand, a common case where isomorphic structures cannot be identified is when the structures are substructures of a larger one.
 For example, all subspaces of dimension one of a vector space are isomorphic and cannot be identified.

 An automorphism is an isomorphism from a structure to itself.
 An isomorphism between two structures is a canonical isomorphism (a canonical map that is an isomorphism) if there is only one isomorphism between the two structures (as is the case for solutions of a universal property), or if the isomorphism is much more natural (in some sense) than other isomorphisms.
 For example, for every prime number p, all fields with p elements are canonically isomorphic, with a unique isomorphism.
 The isomorphism theorems provide canonical isomorphisms that are not unique.

 The term isomorphism is mainly used for algebraic structures and categories.
 In the case of algebraic structures, mappings are called homomorphisms, and a homomorphism is an isomorphism if and only if it is bijective.

 In various areas of mathematics, isomorphisms have received specialized names, depending on the type of structure under consideration.
 For example: